Vinit-source/Programming-for-problem-solving/P1 - Data Types.md

 3. Initialize the variables with appropriate values.

 4. Use the `sizeof` operator to determine and print the sizes of each variable.
+Also, print the variable.

 5. End the program.